Ticketing and Support

 Practical case of ticketing flow with Pandora ITSM

-An example will show the ticket management operation.
+An example will show ticket management operation.
 This support team consists of three people and a team leader.

 Groups in support

-• The first type of client will have its own group and several users assigned to that group, the users of this group will be of type “grouped”, and their privileges will be based on the profile they have associated to their working group.
+- The first type of client will have its own group and several users assigned to that group, the users of this group will be of type “grouped”, and their privileges will be based on the profile they have associated to their working group.

 In this environment, when a grouped type customer opens a ticket, it is assigned to a team leader.
-That user will be the one who receives the ticket and can then escalate it, if appropriate, to other users.
+That user will be the one who receives the ticket and may then escalate it, if appropriate, to other users.

 It could also be sent to a generic user acting as a mailing list.
-As we will see later, workflows can be used to elaborate much more complex actions, such as sending a message to Telegram every time a high priority incident is received or assigning a ticket to certain types of users depending on certain criteria.
-An e-mail message will then be sent to both the ticket originator and the ticket recipient.
+As we will see later, workflows may be used to elaborate much more complex actions, such as sending a message to Telegram every time a high priority incident is received or assigning a ticket to certain types of users depending on certain criteria.
+An e-mail message will then be sent to both the ticket sender and the ticket recipient.

-When a user creates a ticket and it remains in NEW status it will be displayed with a slightly reddish background, similar to the following:
+When a user creates a ticket and it remains in NEW status, it will be displayed with a slightly reddish background, similar to the following:

 Statuses of a ticket